The keto diet is amazing, effective and healthy. However, there are some Foods to avoid on the keto diet if you want the best results.

-One or two of them might surprise you, but if you make an effort to remember these, you will avoid many of the mistakes that newbies make while they’re still getting into the swing of everything.
+One or two of these foods may surprise you, but if you make an effort to remember these, you’ll avoid many of the mistakes that newbies make while they’re still getting into the swing of everything.

 Definitely don’t cut back on your food to “make up” for the error.

 The keto diet works so well that a mistake will at the most it will put you back just a day or so.

 Chances are, it will only affect you for the rest of the day in which you ate the wrong food.